- Preface

 }

-CompletableFuture.runAsync(() -> processOrder("Order #1")); // executed inside ForkJoinPool.commonPool()
+CompletableFuture.runAsync(() -> processOrder("Order #1")); // executes inside ForkJoinPool.commonPool()

 ExecutorService executor = Executors.newFixedThreadPool(4); CompletableFuture.runAsync(() -> processOrder("Order #1"), executor); CompletableFuture.runAsync(() -> processOrder("Order #2"), executor);

-Virtual Threads (Project Loom) — the Future of Multithreading in Java
+Virtual Threads (Project Loom) — The Future of Multithreading in Java

-Brief overview
+In Brief

-Virtual threads are the modern version of "green threads": their creation and scheduling are performed by the JVM, so switching and waiting for I/O is cheaper.
-The program logic remains synchronous, but scales like asynchronous code.
+Virtual threads are a modern version of "green threads": their creation and scheduling are handled by the JVM, so switching and waiting for I/O is cheaper.
+The program logic remains synchronous but scales like asynchronous code.

-Example: Regular vs. Virtual Threads
+Example: Regular Threads vs Virtual Threads

 Regular Threads: